Ian Ang: Personal life

 Born around 1992 in Singapore, Ang was the second of two children.
 While his parents tended to their automobile repair shop, he spent much of his childhood in Chong Pang with his aunt.
 He attended Chongfu Primary School and Orchid Park Secondary School, later graduating from Ngee Ann Polytechnic with a diploma in business studies.
 In his teenage years, Ang was also a competitive esports player who won a regional StarCraft II competition.
 In June 2021, Ang spent S$36 million on a 23424 sqfoot bungalow near the Singapore Polo Club, as well as S$15 million on a 7007 sqfoot triplex flat at Leedon Residence near Farrer Road.

 Recognition

 Ang was listed in the Forbes 30 Under 30 Asia list in 2018.
 In November 2020, he was named Singapore's Entrepreneur of the Year and Entrepreneur of the Year for consumer products by Ernst & Young, becoming the award ceremony's youngest-ever winner.
 The same year, Ang was nominated for the Singaporean of the Year award presented by The Straits Times.
+In September 2022, he was named Young Business Leader of the Year at the 37th Singapore Business Awards.